 For this reason, HWY

 can be viewed as a film both complete and incomplete — part realized passion project and part unfulfilled ambition.
-Like Morrison's nameless character, it wanders along the perimeter and forces viewers to reach their own conclusions.
+Like the nameless character Morrison portrays, the film wanders along the perimeter and forces viewers to reach their own conclusions as to its meaning.

 Perhaps Jim would have preferred it that way.